syncfusion-content/wpf-docs/wpf/TreeView/Editing.md

 ---
 layout: post
-title: Editing with WPF TreeView control | Syncfusion
+title: Editing in WPF TreeView control | Syncfusion
-description: Learn here about editing of TreeViewNode with Syncfusion WPF TreeView (SfTreeView) control and editing related events.
+description: Learn here all about Editing support in Syncfusion WPF TreeView (SfTreeView) control and more.
 platform: wpf
 control: SfTreeView
 documentation: ug